dl-solarity/hardhat-migrate/README.md

 The usage of these functionalities is demonstrated in the sample migration file above.

-#### Truffle native functions

-Most of the functions exposed by the Truffle contract, which directly impact or create the Truffle Contract Instance, are not supported.

-The following function is supported:
-- link

-For a usage example, see the deployment scripts in the fixture project created to test how plugins work with Truffle.

 ### Transactions

 We have introduced the capability to assign a specific name to each transaction, enhancing its entropy.